josephwms/Analysis-of-Apartments-Rent-Prices-in-Austin-TX-/README.md

 ***Reproducibility:***

-* ***Data:*** The users can directly get their own data by executing the same command lines as mentioned in the data collection part above.
+* ***Data:*** The users can directly get their data by executing the same command lines as mentioned in the data collection part above.
 Mention that you will need an APIKEY for both RapidAPI.com and Google leapis API.
 You can get your own Google leapis API by following some instructions online, but for RapidAPI.com, you need to sign up for an account to have your own APIKEY or ask for help by sending an email to **joewlimms1221@gmail.com**.

-* ***Model:*** After you get your own result.csv file, you can use the command lines shown in the second part to get an estimated price result.
+* ***Model:*** After you get your result.csv file, you can use the command lines shown in the second part to get an estimated price result.

 * ***Analysis:*** You can get figures of the same format as ours by using the command lines shown in the third part, and all the figures and .html files will be kept in the folder called 'images'